pointfreeco/swift-case-paths/README.md

 ## Using case paths in libraries

-By far the most common use of case paths is as a tool inside a libary that is distributed to other developers.
-Case paths are used in the [Composable Architecture][tca-gh], [SwiftUI Navigation][sui-nav-gh], [Parsers][parsers-gh], and many more other libraries.
+By far the most common use of case paths is as a tool inside a library that is distributed to other developers.
+Case paths are used in the [Composable Architecture][tca-gh], [SwiftUI Navigation][sui-nav-gh], [Parsing][parsers-gh], and many other libraries.

 [tca-gh]: http://github.com/pointfreeco/swift-composable-architecture
 [sui-nav-gh]: http://github.com/pointfreeco/swiftui-navigation
 [parsers-gh]: http://github.com/pointfreeco/swift-parsing

 If you maintain a library where you expect your users to model their domains with enums, then providing case path tools to them can help them break their domains into smaller units.
-For example, conside the `Binding` type provided by SwiftUI:
+For example, consider the `Binding` type provided by SwiftUI:

 ```swift
 struct Binding<Value> {